 Using Directories to Create a List of Potential Employers

-You can use company directories to produce lists of employers who employ career counselors in Vancouver or the Lower Mainland.
+You can use company directories to produce lists of employers who employ career counsellors in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.

 - HR [Human Resources] Vendors Guide